Difference Between Amish and Quakers

 Who are Quakers?

-Quakers are officially known as the Society of Friends or the Religious Society of the Friends.
-Some consider themselves as Christians while others do not, but they all have descended from Christianity.
+Quakers are officially known as the Society of Friends or the Religious Society of Friends.
+Some consider themselves Christians while others do not, but they all have descended from Christianity.

-The sect was founded by George Fox in England during the 17th century.
+George Fox founded the sect in England during the 17th century.
 His believers were called as ‘quakers’ to mock him for his name being Fox.

-They do not separate their secular and religious lives, instead see daily life as affecting the religion and vice-versa.
-They organise meetings for worship and discussion on religious matters.
+They do not separate their secular and religious lives; instead, they see daily life affecting religion and vice-versa.
+They organize meetings for worship and discussion on religious matters.

 Quakers are famous for their involvement in various movements demanding equality and human rights.
 They actively participate in protecting environmental rights.

-They even held positions like that of the United States President (Mr. Richard M. Nixon).
-They consider themselves as pacifists and strictly condemn war or any other form of violence.
+They even held positions like the United States President (Mr. Richard M. Nixon).
+They consider themselves pacifists and strictly condemn war or any other form of violence.

-They even avoid working in businesses related to violence such as weapon factories.
-However, they, take up other jobs if it’s not in confrontation with their beliefs.
+They even avoid working in violence-related businesses, such as weapon factories.
+However, they take up other jobs if it’s not in confrontation with their beliefs.

 quaker